IPK-BIT/divbrowse/docs/source/javascript_api.rst

 Javascript API
 ==============

-The Javascript-API of DivBrowse can be used to control the samples to be shown via Javascript.
-It also provides the possibility to get all the sample IDs that have been selected in the scatterplot of a PCA/UMAP data analysis.
+DivBrowse's Javascript API can be used to control the samples to be displayed.
+It also provides the possibility to get all sample IDs that have been selected in the scatterplot of a PCA/UMAP data analysis.

 Control the displayed samples
 =============================

-First you need to instanciate the DivBrowse instance:
+First you need to instantiate the DivBrowse instance:

 .. code-block:: javascript